Skip to content

 How can you reduce prolactin?

 Lowering prolactin depends on why it is high.
-If you are breast-feeding it will naturally be high and we don’t want to reduce it in this case.
+If you are breastfeeding, it will naturally be high, and we don’t want to reduce it in this case.
 Otherwise, the herb Chaste tree (Vitex Agnus-Castus) helps to lower prolactin.
-Supporting healthy dopamine production through the use of vitamin B6, magnesium and the amino acid tyrosine also helps to lower prolactin.
+Supporting healthy dopamine production through vitamin B6, magnesium, and the amino acid tyrosine also helps to lower prolactin.
 Stress reduction is important if stress is the cause of high prolactin.
-If stress is the issue, supporting your HPA axis (your adrenal glands) helps you handle stress better, lowering stress-related prolactin production.
+If stress is the issue, supporting your HPA axis (adrenal glands) helps you handle stress better, lowering the production of stress-related prolactin.

 Hormones and Adenomyosis

-Other hormones that cause or contribute to adenomyosis are also balanced through natural means like diet, exercise, stress reduction, support of the endocrine system and herbs like Chastetree.
+Other hormones that cause or contribute to adenomyosis can also be balanced through natural means, such as diet, exercise, stress reduction, support of the endocrine system, and herbs like Chastetree.
 I can help.

 In summary, elevated prolactin levels (hyperprolactinemia) have been associated with the development and progression of adenomyosis, a condition where endometrial tissue grows into the muscular wall of the uterus.
 High prolactin may disrupt normal hormonal signalling, contributing to abnormal uterine tissue growth, inflammation, and pain.
 This hormonal imbalance can worsen menstrual symptoms, including heavy bleeding and cramping.